the-isf-academy/making-with-code-zola/site/content/courses/cs9/unit00/project/_index.md

 You are required to demonstrate your understanding of each concept through evidence based reflection.

 For each concept you must provide the following:
-- A score from 1-5
+- A score from 0-3
-    - 1 - no understanding or implementation of the concept
+    - 0 - little to no evidence or understanding of concept
-    - 2 - below average understanding or implementation the concept
+    - 1 - below average evidence or understanding of concept
-    - 3 - average understanding or implementation the concept
-    - 4 - above average understanding or implementation the concept
+    - 2 - above average evidence and understanding of concept
-    - 5 - outstanding understanding and implementation the concept
+    - 3 - outstanding evidence and understanding of concept
 - A justification of why you deserve that score
 - Examples to support your justification
 - A discussion of why each concept is important